AliRZ-02/AliRZ-02/README.md

 # Hi there 👋

 ## About Me
 I am an 18 year old Software Developer based in the Greater Toronto Area, aiming to change the world via code!
+I'm extremely passionate about data science and machine learning, especially with respect to their applications in the sports analytics world.

 #### What I'm Currently working on ...
 - I've been working on developing a website that uses machine-learning models to predict the future contracts of NHL players based on their stats from the previous season